WordPress/block-development-examples/README.md

 ### Quick Start Guide

-Before checking the examples of this repo, do the following from the root of the project:
+After [cloning this repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) and entering into this projects's folder (`cd gutenberg-examples-2023`), do the following from the root of the project:

 ```bash
 # Set your Node version to the right one for this project (as defined on .nvmrc)